The Dangers of Acrylamide!

 Or why 'well done' could leave you more than just 'browned-off'!

 Acrylamide - is a chemical created when we 'cremate' our food as often happens on a barbecue; it is increasingly recognized that regular consumption of over-cooked/charred foods (some people love that crispy, caramelized, slightly bitter taste!) is a looming risk to our long-term health.
-Another good reason for eating a raw food diet.
+Another good reason for eating a healthful or even 'raw' food diet?

-Here's a brief article published originally on my 'Toxic Time Bomb' blog and unashamedly ripped-off and 'reprinted' here...
+Here's a brief article published originally on my 'Toxic Time Bomb' blog and unashamedly re-purposed for inclusion on Gonando.com and 'reprinted' here:...

 No more really crispy roast potatoes;-( no more darkly, crusty traditional loaves; no more home-made deep brown chips; no more over-cooked barbecue 'delicacies' dark and crcnchy bacon rinds, pork crakling or sticky, blackened ribs!! ...Because ...you may already be braced for it... it is yet another thing that could contribute to the risk of developing cancer!

 Indeed give us only the insipid, the pallid, and at most the 'pale golden' roast or fried foods.
 If you have been a devotee of the dark and crunchy roast potato, if you have fought over a well cooked crust...now is the time to leave it to the unwary, the unwise and the unwitting.